 Every day, I'm so thankful that we have not had a terrorist attack of significance in the United States since 9-11.

-But the fact of the matter is, as indicated in the 9-11 report, administration has failed to enact even those recommendations.
+But the fact of the matter is, as indicated in the 9-11 report, the administration has failed to enact even those recommendations.

-We know that the amendments that we've offered for port security, for chemical plant security, for nuclear power plant security, for doing something about the first responders have been turned down on straight party-line votes.
+We know that the amendments that we've offered for port security, for chemical plant security, for nuclear power plant security, for doing something about the first responders have been turned down on straight party-like votes.

 So we're all fortunate and happy that there have been no major incidents here in the United States, but we're not as safe as we should be.

-Boy, how disingenuous can the guy get.
+Boy, how disingenuous can the guy get?

-Tried to shut down the Patriot Act, tried to shut down the National Security Agency's foreign surveillance Program.
+Tried to shut down the Patriot Act, tried to shut down the National Security Agency's foreign surveillance program.

 And you know what the purpose of that is?